You’re in the right place if you’ve ever had one or more of these thoughts…

 My academic drive definitely stems from my love of teaching, so it’s hardly surprising that my dissertation is pedagogical in nature.
 But, while I have plenty of pages to fill now that I’m writing my dissertation, I also want a less academic outlet for writing about and discussing pedagogical practices, resources, experiences, etc. After a year of posting, then, I finally found my blog’s niche.
-Rather than simply posting about various topics connected to my experiences as a reader, writer, teacher, student, and fan, my blog posts after August 10th, 2018 focuses on the following content:
+As I mentioned above, rather than simply posting about various topics connected to my experiences as a reader, writer, teacher, student, and fan, my blog posts after August 10th, 2018 focuses on the following content:

 - course design advice and practices